keirthana/anbox-cloud-docs/tutorial/create-test-virtual-device.md

 We can have several versions of an application.
 Let's try and update the application:

-Go to the application directory and create a new manifest.
-This manifest introduces a change to the disk-size and also has a tag to associate with the application.
+Go to the application directory and update the manifest file.
+This manifest introduces a change to the disk-size.

 ```yaml
 name: my-first-app